 Known as a breast lift with implants, breast augmentation with a lift, or an augmentation-mastopexy, this combination procedure offers the full advantages of a breast lift while also restoring lost volume and/or enlarging breast size (depending on the patient’s specific desires).
 The end result can be a significant improvement in the overall contour, fullness, and projection of the breasts.
-For a more comprehensive overview of this popular breast enhancement treatment, please visit our page on breast lift with implants.
+For a more comprehensive overview of this popular breast enhancement treatment, please visit our page on breast lift with implants in NYC.

-When to Schedule Breast Lift Surgery
+When to Schedule Breast Lift Surgery NYC

 Dr. Maman and Dr. Broumand aim to ensure that every breast lift patient has a comprehensive understanding of the procedure prior to proceeding with surgery.
-Whether this takes a single consultation, several visits to our office, or even an appointment during which a friend or family member is present to provide support, we want to see you as many times as you need to feel fully comfortable in your decision to schedule your procedure.
+Whether this takes a single consultation, several visits to our office in NYC, or even an appointment during which a friend or family member is present to provide support, we want to see you as many times as you need to feel fully comfortable in your decision to schedule your procedure.

 In the event you do decide to move forward with surgery, our doctors can usually perform your mastopexy within a few days of your consultation, assuming you are in good physical health and have no unmanaged medical concerns and/or lifestyle habits that may inhibit proper healing.
 That said, it is both normal and completely acceptable for patients to take months or even years to contemplate receiving a breast lift (or to simply have the time to devote to the process).
-No matter how long it takes, our plastic surgeons will provide any support they can and never pressure you into rushing your decision—no one should schedule surgery until they are 100% comfortable with the treatment, the expectations, and our practice as a whole.
+No matter how long it takes, our plastic surgeons in NYC will provide any support they can and never pressure you into rushing your decision—no one should schedule surgery until they are 100% comfortable with the treatment, the expectations, and our practice as a whole.

 How Is Breast Lift Surgery Performed?